ruimmpires/Random/RF433_to_WiFi/README.md

 ## VERSION 2
 ### [esp8266_trans_receiv2.ino](esp8266_trans_receiv2.ino)
 ### Objective: PoC of sending and receiving RF433 codes via MQTT, using a simple MQTT app
-* read RF433 codes and send to MQTT broker
+* reads RF433 codes and sends to MQTT broker
-* listen for MQTT published to it and sends the RF433
+* listens for MQTT published to  and sends the RF433
 * broker is a Raspberry 4 running Mosquitto with exposed default port
-* ESP8266 connectes to WiFi
+* ESP8266 connects to WiFi
 * To be improved:
   - security: none.
 Any code sent to the ESP will be relayed.
 All codes sent to the broker are in plaintext.
 The broker has no way to confirm who is the sender.
 The ESP has no way to confirm wh sent the codes.
   - hardcoded WiFi SSID